godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

     var my_vector2: Vector2
     var my_node: Node = Sprite.new()

-If the variable is initialized within the declaration the type can be inferred, so it's possible to omit the type name::
+If the variable is initialized within the declaration, the type can be inferred, so it's possible to omit the type name::

     var my_vector2 :=  Vector2() # 'my_vector2' is of type 'Vector2'